-As of the date of this prospectus, we have five senior management positions, all of whom are engaged on a full-time basis, and all of whom are engaged as employees.
-In addition to our senior management, we have 47 full-time employees and 11 part-time employees.
+As of November 12, 2021, we have five senior management positions, all of whom are engaged on a full-time basis, and all of whom are engaged as employees.
+In addition to our senior management, we have 55 full-time employees and eight part-time employees.
 The majority of our employees are located in Israel.